peerix/dnsdist-docker/README.md

-# PowerDNS's dnsdist Docker image
+# PowerDNS' dnsdist Docker image

 General purpose dndist container used to direct traffic to resolvers or authoritative name server